resoftware-org/demo.resoftware.es/README.md

 ## Introduction

-**Connect, Play, Earn - re:Play Your Way to Social Gaming Glory!**
+**Connect, Play, Earn - MilEstudios Your Way to Social Gaming Glory!**

-Welcome to [re:Play](https://play.resoftware.es), the ultimate social gaming platform that brings friends and players together like never before!
+Welcome to [MilEstudios](https://play.resoftware.es), the ultimate social gaming platform that brings friends and players together like never before!
 Step into a vibrant world where gaming meets social interaction, and embark on thrilling adventures that transcend traditional boundaries.

-With re:Play, you can connect with friends, old and new, from all corners of the globe, and experience the joy of playing together in real-time.
+With MilEstudios, you can connect with friends, old and new, from all corners of the globe, and experience the joy of playing together in real-time.
 Explore a vast array of games catering to all tastes and skill levels, whether you're a casual gamer or a seasoned pro.

 Compete in challenges, form teams, and celebrate victories together as you unlock achievements and rise through the ranks.
-Join the social gaming revolution and let **re:Play** redefine the way you play, connect, and experience the joys of gaming.
+Join the social gaming revolution and let **MilEstudios** redefine the way you play, connect, and experience the joys of gaming.

 ### Features

-[re:Play](https://play.resoftware.es) uses a Software as a Service Starter Kit based on [Wave](https://devdojo.com/wave).
+[MilEstudios](https://play.resoftware.es) uses a Software as a Service Starter Kit based on [Wave](https://devdojo.com/wave).
 It is built with [Laravel](https://laravel.com), [Voyager](https://voyager.devdojo.com), [TailwindCSS](https://tailwindcss.com), and a few other awesome technologies.
 Here are some of the awesome features ✨:

  - [Authentication](https://play.resoftware.es/docs/features/authentication)
  - [User Profiles](https://play.resoftware.es/docs/features/user-profiles)